 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Last Updated on

-A woman’s body goes through a lot of changes during and after pregnancy.
-Your hormones are responsible for these changes.
+A woman’s body goes through a lot of changes during and after pregnancy, and hormones are responsible for these changes.
 One such change that most new mothers would notice is related to their vision.
-The changing levels of hormones and fluids within your body can cause changes in your visions, decreasing your visual acuity.
+The changing levels of hormones and fluids within your body can cause changes in your vision.
 About fifty percent of pregnant women are prone to these changes.
 While you may have noticed changes in your vision in the second trimester, they become more prominent in the third trimester and postpartum.
 Hormonal changes can also lead to dry eyes after pregnancy.
-Most of the changes abate and your vision would become normal but after a few months of childbirth.
+Most of the changes abate and your vision would become normal, but after a few months of childbirth.

 What Causes a Change in Vision Post Pregnancy?

 Blurred vision is a pregnancy symptom caused due to hormonal changes.
 However, a change in vision may also be due to a cause not related to pregnancy.
 Hence, you should consult an optometrist.